Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

 .. note::

    You will be asked to input a password.
-Use the ``export password`` that you used to create the key backup file.
+Use the ``export password`` that you used to create the key backup file in :ref:`part 3<mobile-wallet-account>` of the piggy bank tutorial.

 If everything works correctly the output has a green line with your module reference.